Counseling Degrees & Licenses in Tennessee

 University of Memphis

 The University of Memphis is a public research university founded in 1912 with an enrollment of more than 22,000 students.
-The school has several master of science (MS) in counseling degree programs with concentrations in addiction counseling, clinical mental health counseling, clinical rehabilitation counseling, rehabilitation counseling, or school counseling.
+The school has several master of science (MS) in counseling degree programs with concentrations in clinical mental health counseling, clinical rehabilitation counseling, vocational rehabilitation counseling, or school counseling.
 The clinical rehabilitation counseling program requires 12 more credits than rehabilitation counseling.

 • Location: Memphis, Tennessee

-• Duration: The school counseling and rehabilitation counseling programs are a minimum of 48 semester hours; clinical mental health counseling and clinical rehabilitation counseling are 60-semester hour programs.
+• Duration: The school counseling and vocational rehabilitation counseling programs are a minimum of 48 semester hours; clinical mental health counseling and clinical rehabilitation counseling are 60-semester hour programs.

 • Accreditation: Council for the Accreditation of Counseling and Related Educational Programs (CACREP), Council of Rehabilitation Counseling (CORE)